 All communication materials written for or about the University of Alaska Fairbanks should have consistent style, tone and editorial standards.

-The following section equips campus communicators and brand champions with points of pride, facts about the university that illustrate our brand and support our tagline of "Naturally Inspiring."
+The following section equips campus communicators and brand champions with points of pride, facts about the university that illustrate our brand.

 - UAF is America's northernmost Land, Sea and Space Grant institution and one of only